 - 1. Ensure your path contains the Android NDK as described in Chapter 2 Installing the Mali OpenGL ES 2.0 SDK for Android. - 2.
 Open a command prompt. - 3.
 Change to the Mali SDK root directory. - 4.
-Run the script to build the sample: - To build all of the Android NDK samples, run: bash build-android-ndk.sh - To build a single sample named sample\name, run: bash build-android-ndk.sh sample\name - 5.
-Run the script to deploy the sample to a connected Android device: - To deploy all of the Android NDK samples, run: bash deploy-android-ndk.sh - To deploy a single sample named sample\name, run: bash deploy-android-ndk.sh sample\name - 6.
-Go to the Android menu screen on the device and run the sample.
+On Windows, run the script to build the sample: - To build all of the Android NDK samples, run: build-android-ndk.bat - To build a single sample named sample\name, run: build-android-ndk.bat sample\name

+On Linux, run the script to build the sample: